splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 * For details on Log Observer queries, see :ref:`logs-queries`.

-* For details on aggregating logs, seel :ref:`logs-aggregations`.
+* For details on aggregating logs, see :ref:`logs-aggregations`.

 * For details on alerts and detectors, see :ref:`create-detectors`.